fau-klue/cwb-python/README.md

 This is a Python wrapper to the low-level API of CQP which allows you to access CWB corpora in the same way as Perl's CWB::CL.

+Make sure installed CWB in the standard location (`/usr/local` tree).
-If you installed CQP in a non-standard location, point the setup in the right direction with
+If you installed CWB in a non-standard location, point the setup in the right direction with e.g.

     export CWB_DIR=/usr/local/cwb-3.4.10

-To install the module, use the standard command sequence.
+To install the module, use setup.py:

-    python setup.py build
     sudo python setup.py install

 # Cython Compilation